Bill-Cochran/Bill-Cochran/README.md

 - 👋 Hi, I’m @Bill-Cochran
 - 👀 I’m interested in business technology
 - 🌱 I’m currently learning Mangament Information Systems
-- 📫 How to reach me Email: Cochranb20@students.ecu.edu
+- 📫 How to reach me Cochranb20@students.ecu.edu

 <!---
 Bill-Cochran/Bill-Cochran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.